-A small beetle at about 15 millimetres in length and 10 millimetres wide.
+A small beetle at about 15 millimeters in length and 10 millimeters wide.

-In its native Japan, this beetle is of little harm as it is controlled by natural predators.
-However, in America it is considered a huge pest to many plants such as roses, hops and grapes.
-It is believed that the Japanese Beetle appeared in America around 1916 when accidentally imported with a shipment of Iris bulbs.picture sourced from Wikipedia the free encyclopedia
+In its native Japan, this beetle is of little harm, being controlled by natural predators.
+However, in America, it is considered a massive pest to many plants such as roses, hops, and grapes.
+It’s thought that the Japanese Beetle appeared in America around 1916 when accidentally imported with a shipment of Iris bulbs.

-The Boll Weavill is a beetle that feeds on cotton buds and flowers.
+The Boll Weevil is a beetle that feeds on cotton buds and flowers.

-This small insect measures about 6 millimetres, but was responsible for devastating the cotton industry in the American South during the 1920s.
+This small insect measures about 6 millimeters but was responsible for devastating the cotton industry in the American South during the 1920s.
 The Boll Weavil lays its eggs inside cotton bolls, and the larvae eat there way out.

-The Rove Beetle is from a large family of beetles and are known to have existed in the Triassic period some 200 miilion years ago.
+The Rove Beetle is from a large family of beetles and is known to have existed in the Triassic period some 200 million years ago.

-Beetles have developed a number of ways to try to defend themselves from predators.
-These include such things as camouflage, toxicity and mimicry.
+Beetles have developed several ways to try to defend themselves from predators.
+These include such things as camouflage, toxicity, and mimicry.

-Some types of Longhorn Beetles have developed to look like wasps.
-While other beetles have developed hair or scales to make them look like inedible things such as bird dung.picture sourced from Wikipedia the free encyclopedia
+Some types of Longhorn Beetles have developed to look like wasps while other beetles have developed hair or scales to make them appear unpalatable and something to avoid.

 The Longhorn Beetle can bite through a pencil with one snap of its powerful jaws - this might hurt if you let your finger get in the way.